sairevanth0007/nn-dataset/README.md

 # Neural Network Dataset
 The original version of this dataset was created by <strong>Arash Torabi Goodarzi, Roman Kochnev</strong> and <strong>Zofia Antonina Bentyn</strong> at the Computer Vision Laboratory, University of Würzburg, Germany.

+# 📖 Overview
+The primary goal of NN-Dataset project is to provide flexibility for dynamically combining various datasets, metrics, and models.
+It is designed to facilitate the verification of neural network performance under various combinations of training hyperparameters and data transformation algorithms, by automatically generating performance statistics.
+It is primarily developed to support the <a href="https://github.com/ABrain-One/nn-gen"> NN-Gen</a> project.

 ## Installation of the Latest Version of the NN-Dataset

 ```bash